holemanj/OR_Assessment/README.md

   I developed my solution on a linux workstation that allowed the execution of the javascript from the command line:
         js email_list.js

-  I have two solutions for this:
+  I have three solutions for this:
-  1.  email_list,js: I simply copy-pasted the data file into the top of the script, and wrote the processing code below it.
+  1.  email_list.js: I simply copy-pasted the data file into the top of the script, and wrote the processing code below it.
 Simple and straight-forware
   2.  read_from_file.js: This leverages the fs library from node.js to allow the external data file to be accessed directly.
 This make for a much smaller script code, implements a separation of concerns (data from the processing), and is a step along the way toward being reusable.
+  3. Typescript_solution directory: I have never actually used Typescript before, and this seemed a good time to expose myself to it (if that phrase made you giggle a little bit, there's a good chance we can be friends).
+I'm not sure I have the syntax 100% correct, but the typescript compiler did produce a valid JS (in the build sub-directory), which appears to be producing good result.
+The code is based off email_list.js above.

   <h3>For exercise 2</h3>
   I have used Powershell for work in the past, I'm far from being a specialist.
 While my solution produces the required result (output.csv in the folder), I am not convinced it's particularly efficient.
 Any pointers toward making it more efficient are appreciated.